Paramount Arts Center: Haunting

 In 2004, marketing director Tyson Compton was giving a tour to some high school students.
 As he was relating the Paramount Joe story, he realized that he was always talking about Joe, and not to him.
 So as he spoke to the students, he stopped and called out, "Joe, are you here?
 Is it okay that I tell your story?"
 While he swears that he then heard a seat squeak, that is not the most chilling part of this story.
 Compton relates how he received a call the next day from a psychic who lived in the area.
 She asked him if someone in his family or a close friend had recently died because she had gotten a message from "the other side."
 She said, "I'm supposed to tell you that Joe said he is here."

 The Paramount Players

-The Paramount Players are a group of local actors that come together and audition for the various straight plays and musicals that are produced under the direction of Paramount Arts Center's Director of Education.
+The Paramount Players are a group of local actors that come together and audition for the various straight plays and musicals that are produced under the direction of the Paramount Arts Center's Artistic Director.

 The Paramount Players have won several awards including Kentucky Theatre Association Outstanding Production for RENT and Cabaret, IMEA Award for Best Musical for CATS and RENT, and Best Director And Best Choreography.